-The CBS Neuroimaging Center operates a 3.0 T Siemens Tim Trio whole-body MRI system which is fully equipped for advanced brain imaging.
-This scanner has a short-bore (2m) magnet, a fast gradient system that provides high-speed structural and functional imaging, and a 32-channel data acquisition system with 32 1-MHz receiver channels for parallel imaging with acceleration factors up to four-fold.
-The gradient rise time (200 mT/m/ms), peak gradient strength (40 mT/m per axis), and duty cycle are the best specifications in the industry for whole-body systems.
+The CBS Neuroimaging Center operates a 3.0 T Siemens Prisma whole-body MRI system which is fully equipped for advanced brain imaging.
+This scanner has a short-bore (2m) magnet, a fast gradient system that provides high-speed structural and functional imaging, and a 64-channel data acquisition system with 64 1-MHz receiver channels for parallel imaging with acceleration factors up to four-fold.
+The gradient rise time (200 mT/m/ms), peak gradient strength (80 mT/m per axis), and duty cycle are the best specifications in the industry for whole-body systems.
 Multi-dimensional parallel imaging capabilities enable echo-planar imaging (EPI) acquisitions at higher temporal resolution and with less geometric distortion.
-Two multi-channel RF head coils are available.
-The Siemens 32-channel head coil takes full advantage of the 32 receiver channel architecture, and provides the highest signal-to-noise ratio (SNR), especially on the periphery of the brain.
-A Siemens 12-channel (matrix) coil provides excellent SNR while also providing more space between the head and the coil for headphones and goggles for enhanced auditory and visual presentation.
+Three multi-channel RF head coils are available.
+The Siemens 64-channel head coil takes full advantage of the 64 receiver channel architecture, and provides the highest signal-to-noise ratio (SNR), especially on the periphery of the brain.
+An improved 32-channel head receive-array coil and a 20-channel coil are also available.

 The MR simulator or “mock scanner” suite is available to investigators to acclimate research subjects, prepare experimental paradigms, and train research staff for actual MRI studies.
 The mock magnet simulates the real MRI scanner and introduces research subjects, including normal and clinical populations, children and adults, to the scanning environment.
 This permits subjects to gradually become accustomed to the scanning procedure and trained to minimize movement.